Table of Contents

 Compare a weak objective with a strong professional summary.

-Objective: I am a hard-working individual looking for a Entry Level Computer Science position where I can learn new things and advance my career.
+Objective: I am a hard-working computer science graduate looking for a role where I can learn new things.

 Quick Tips